59de44955ebd/unpacker.py/README.md

 ## Notes

 Director movies and castlibs extracted from projectors are always protected/compressed.
-You can try to decompile such files with [ProjectorRays](https://github.com/ProjectorRays/ProjectorRays) to turn them into editable files that can be opened and edited in Director.
+If you pass "-decompile" as argument, the script will try to decompile/unprotect them using [ProjectorRays](https://github.com/ProjectorRays/ProjectorRays), binaries for macOS/Windows/Linux are included.
+The resulting files with suffix "_decompiled" can then be opened and edited in Director.